By Ashok Prasad, Founder, Niyyam

 - Markets are efficient

-In India, many large-cap active funds struggle to consistently beat the index.
+In large-cap categories, many active funds fail to consistently outperform index funds.

 When Do Active Funds Perform Better?